Giving One’s Best in Return for Recognition

-Write down the names of at least two people whom you know deserves some praise, recognition or encouragement from you for something they have recently done or are about to do.
+Write down the names of at least two people whom you know deserve some praise, recognition, or encouragement from you for something they have recently done or are about to do.
 Now go out and recognize them.
 Let them know how important they are.
 Then find 2 more people.
 In other words, set daily or weekly goals for recognition.
 Get it in your planner like you do everything else that is important.
-Also see Employee Motivation: one Size Doesn’t Fit All and Enthusiastic Employees Do Yo Have Them?
+Also see Employee Motivation: One Size Doesn’t Fit All and Enthusiastic Employees Do You Have Them?

 Do you want to develop your Management Smarts?

 - Build your skills with The Effective Manager

 - Sign up for Quick Wins: 101 Management Tips.

 - Find performance boosters in the Smart Moves Blog.